Psychology

 Career Prospects

-Most psychology graduates continue advanced study in clinical, experimental or organizational psychology, as well as counseling and may work in health care, government or education settings.
-Others enter medical school or law school.
+Most psychology graduates pursue advanced study in clinical, experimental or organizational psychology, as well as counseling, leading to careers in health care, government or education.
+Others alumni choose to enter medical school or law school.